Menu

 Federal regulations require institutions delivering distance education courses to provide students and prospective students with contact information for filing complaints with (1) the state approval or licensing entity in the institution's home state and (2) any other relevant state official or agency that would appropriately handle a student complaint.

 SUNY Downstate Health Sciences University is a member of the National Council for State Authorization Reciprocity Agreements (NC-SARA) and follows the complaint resolution policies and procedures outlined within the SARA Policy Manual and summarized here.
-Consumer protection complaints resulting from distance education courses, activities, and operations may be submitted to SUNY Downstate for investigation and resolution, as described below.
+Consumer protection complaints resulting from distance education courses, activities, and operations may be submitted to SUNY Downstate for investigation and resolution, as described here.
 If a student is dissatisfied with the campus-based resolution, a concern may be submitted to System Administration of the State University of New York as outlined here.
 And, if still not satisfied, a complaint may be submitted, within two years of the incident about which the complaint is made, to the New York State Education Department as outlined here.
-Please note, this does not include complaints related to grades or student conduct violations, both of which are to be fully addressed via campus processes, not through the NC-SARA complaint resolution procedures
+(Please note, this process does not include complaints related to grades or student conduct violations, both of which are to be fully addressed via campus processes, not through the NC-SARA complaint resolution procedures.
+See applicable annual Student Handbook in the Student Policies section.)

 Approved by: Council of Deans